 Creating a legacy of new music

-Over the past 20 years, JAM has commissioned an immense number of works from some of the most important composer in the UK influencing the classical music repertoire in the UK and around the world.
+Celebrating 22 years, JAM (John Armitage Memorial Trust) has commissioned an immense number of works from some of the most important composer in the UK, influencing the classical music repertoire in the UK and around the world.

-It regularly collaborates with some of the most important composers, performers and other like-minded organisations; BBC Singers, London Mozart Players, Onyx Brass and BBC Radio 3.
+JAM regularly collaborates with some of the most important composers, performers and other like-minded organisations: BBC Singers, London Mozart Players, Onyx Brass and BBC Radio 3.

 JAM and JAM on the Marsh are well known and respected by composers, artists, venues, funders and media alike, especially for their collaborations within the UK and further afield, such as in the US and Canada.